AI Tool Picks

 Cursor is not perfect.
 It can still over-edit if the prompt is vague.
 It can still suggest abstractions I do not need.
 I get the best results when I ask it to plan first and edit second.

-For me, Cursor Pro is worth the $20/month when I am actively building.
+Cursor Pro can be worth the $20/month when you are actively building.
+Cursor Pro+ is $60/month and makes more sense for heavier Agent users who want a larger credit pool.
 If I am only doing light maintenance, the value drops.
 But for product work, it is the tool I would keep.

 2. GitHub Copilot (Best for VS Code users)